 Do you really host people free of charge?
 We really do.

 Is there a minimum length of stay?
 There is no minimum stay for overnight volunteers.
-There is no condition set for maximum stay.
-We can also accommodate RV's for overnight volunteers wishing to bring their RV.
+We can accommodate RV's for overnight volunteers wishing to bring their RV.

 What should I pack?
 We recommend packing long pants and shirts that you do not mind getting very dirty.
-We also recommend bringing a pair of work boots.
+We also recommend bringing a pair of work boots or closed toe shoes.
 Bring something comfortable for down times and modest night clothes to sleep in.
-You will not need any linens, but we do need you to bring a towel.
+You will not need any linens, but we do need you to bring a towel and a blanket.
 Don't forget your toiletries and bring a good pair of ear plugs for all the noises that come with bunkhouse sleeping.

 What do the sleeping accommodations look like?
 We have a 64 bed bunkhouse with 4 separate bunk rooms that sleep 16 people each.
 This allows us to sleep men/women/youth groups/families with a measure of privacy.
 If need be, we can accommodate more than 64 people by creating overflow accommodations in our fellowship hall or campground, The Wilderness.